 \paragraph{Sparse neural networks} Within the context of sparse training, several methods have been proposed to obtain sparse yet performant models without the need to train a dense network beforehand.
 One approach is to keep a static sparsity pattern throughout training which is identified in advance based upon, say, the magnitude of the initialized weights' gradient of the loss \citep{lee2018snip} or second order derivative information \citep{singhWoodFisherEfficientSecondOrder2020}.
 Another way is to allow for the sparsity pattern to dynamically change throughout training by including mechanisms that remove and regrow connections according to certain criterion.
 For example, DEEP-R \citep{bellec2018deep} uses a random regrowth strategy whereas RigL \citep{evci2020rigl} activates connections according to gradient magnitude.
 Other criterion may include: accumulated gradient information \citep{liu2021sparse}; momentum \citep{dettmers2019snfs}; the difference to the weights of a previous training step \citep{liNeurRevTrainBetter2023}.
 DFBST \citep{pote2023dfbst} applies binary masks during both the forward and backward passes in which the forward pass mask sparsifies the weights, while the backward pass mask restricts gradient updates, enabling sparse training.
 Top-KAST \citep{jayakumar2020top} maintains a fixed sparse model by using only the top-$D$ weights for the forward pass, but employs a slightly larger set of parameters during the backward pass to update and explore potential alternative masks. \citet{ji2024advancing} decouple the optimization of masks and weights, treating the mask as an explicit optimization variable.
 Such a decoupling can be viewed in a time-dependent mirror flow framework \citep{jacobsMaskMirrorImplicit2024} in which convergence and optimality results can be stated.
-The AC/DC method \citep{peste2021acdc} uses alternating phases of full-support and sparse-support optimization to produce accurate sparse–dense model pairs, while providing convergence guarantees of the underlying iterative hard thresholding algorithm for non-convex training under a Polyak--Łojasiewicz-type inequality. \citet{yin2023dynamic} propose an algorithm to obtain channel-level sparse networks by performing channel pruning during training, where channels are removed based on the mean magnitude of their weights.
-Techniques have also been developed to further enhance existing sparse training algorithms such as applying the soft thresholding operator with learnable thresholds to layer weights \citep{kusupatiSoftThresholdWeight2020} and performing weight updates that minimize over a local neighborhood \citep{jiSingleStepSharpnessAwareMinimization2024}.
+The AC/DC method \citep{peste2021acdc} uses alternating phases of full and sparse support optimization to produce accurate sparse–dense model pairs, while providing convergence guarantees of the underlying iterative hard thresholding algorithm for non-convex training under a Polyak--Łojasiewicz-type inequality. \citet{yin2023dynamic} propose to obtain channel-level sparse networks by performing channel pruning during training, where channels are removed based on the mean magnitude of their weights.
+Techniques that further improve existing sparse training algorithms include the application of the soft thresholding operator with learnable thresholds to layer weights \citep{kusupatiSoftThresholdWeight2020} and the performance of weight updates that minimize in a local neighborhood \citep{jiSingleStepSharpnessAwareMinimization2024}.